cancerevo/AmpliconPE/README.md

 In short, `MasterRead` internally-stores the reference alignment to both the forward and reverse read when you call the `align` method--- alignment is the performance-limiting step and implemented using [SSW Library][3].
-Single nucleotide differences between the forward and reverse barcodes are replaced with an 'N', and an InDel difference returns the string 'Length Mismatch'.
+Single nucleotide differences between the forward and reverse barcodes are replaced with an 'N', and an InDel difference between barcodes returns the string 'Length Mismatch'.

 Generally, reads are kept if they match the reference read well and if forward and reverse barcodes match.
 Barcode pileups are then tallied and processed using downstream software.
 You may want to use a barcode clusterer, e.g. Shepard, to de-noise random barcodes; however, PE sequencing